Government Schemes For First-Time Buyers

 Author: Pete Mugleston

-If you’re a first-time buyer looking to get on the property ladder, it can be difficult saving up for a deposit and trying to get a mortgage.
+If you’re a first-time buyer looking to get on the property ladder, it can be difficult to save up for a deposit and get a mortgage.
+This is just one of the barriers to homeownership for young adults.

 From the First Homes scheme to Shared Ownership, plenty of government schemes are available to help you get your first home.

-This article will guide you through the key programs available, detailing how they work, and help you make an informed decision before you buy your first home.
+This article will explain the key programs available and help you make an informed decision before you buy your first home.

 Government schemes for first-time buyers